varughese/megabus-ticket-finder/README.md

 This project aims to solve this problem by wrapping [megabus](http://us.megabus.com)'s internal API.

-It is still under development, so stay tuned!
 This is for educational purposes.

-## Note:
+## Web App
 T#### Here is a web app I really quickly hacked together with React: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/)

 ## How to Use